 We continue to fund a youth service for young people aged 8 – 18 at our Darrick Wood community centre, where young people can learn how to cook or do craftwork for example, and is an opportunity for young people to discuss the issues that face them today.
 There is also a Homework Club which runs on a Tuesday evening from 6-7pm.

 Last year we held a fun day at Darrick Wood which the residents themselves organised and paid for out of their funds.
 Other fun days were held at Nethewode Court and Burnhill House where local agencies were invited such as the Dogs Trust, local Police and organisations which gave welfare benefit advice.

 The Darrick Wood Community group continues to work well, meeting regularly to arrange training courses and social activities for residents on the estate.
 Residents have enjoyed beauty courses, first aid courses, food safety and IT courses.
-If you would like to join the Darrick Wood Community group, please contact Lynn Walsh.
+If you would like to join the Darrick Wood Community group, please contact Lynn Russ.

 We carry out regular Management Team Walkabouts at each scheme where you are invited to join us and tell us anything you think we should know about your local estate.
 Please keep an eye on the website for dates when we will be visiting your estate.

 If you have anything you would like to tell others about, then please talk to us and we can feature your story in our Talkback magazine.